jina-ai/jina/docs/how-to/gpu-executor.md

 Jina lets you use GPUs like you would in a Python script or Docker container, without imposing additional requirements or configuration.

-Here's a minimal working example, written in PyTorch.
+Here's a minimal working example, written in PyTorch:

 ```python
 import torch